Day-hiking

 Also see this delightful blogger's page: Feminine Foraging

 Right before I leave for a hike I apply bug spray on exposed skin (outside!), so I can wash my hands before I go, and maybe not rub it into my eyes.
 Sprays with lemon eucalyptus oil are getting reviews they work as well as DEET against mosquitoes.
 I've used it, it works, but only for about two hours.
 Picaridin repellents have been shown to be as effective as DEET, it's almost odorless and doesn't dissolve plastics.
 I made the switch.
+I've never had success with DEET.

 I try to sort of beware of my own hands in general, because I'm probably crashing through poison ivy, so I just assume my hands and clothing are covered with poison ivy and then maybe I can avoid getting it on my own face, or other parts.
 A hiking acquaintance told me she has a pair of hiking boots she hasn't actually touched for two years...